Economy of Senegal: External trade and investment

 The fishing sector has replaced the groundnut sector as Senegal's export leader.
 Its export earnings reached U.S.$239 million in 2000.
 The industrial fishing operations struggle with high costs, and Senegalese tuna is rapidly losing the French market to more efficient Asian competitors.

 Phosphate production, the second major foreign exchange earner, has been steady at about U.S.$95 million.
 Exports of peanut products reached U.S.$79 million in 2000 and represented 11% of total export earnings.
 Receipts from tourism, the fourth major foreign exchange earner, have picked up since the January 1994 devaluation.
 In 2000, some 500,000 tourists visited Senegal, earning the country $120 million.

 Senegal's new Agency for the Promotion of Investment (APIX) plays a pivotal role in the government's foreign investment program.
 Its objective is to increase the investment rate from its current level of 20.6% to 30%.
 Currently, there are no restrictions on the transfer or repatriation of capital and income earned, or investment financed with convertible foreign exchange.
 Direct U.S. investment in Senegal remains about U.S.$38 million, mainly in petroleum marketing, pharmaceuticals manufacturing, chemicals, and banking.
 Economic assistance, about U.S.$350 million a year, comes largely from France, the IMF, the World Bank, and the United States.
 Canada, Italy, Japan, and Germany also provide assistance.

 Senegal has well-developed though costly port facilities, a major international airport serving 23 international airlines, and direct and expanding telecommunications links with major world centers.

-Indebtedness

-With an external debt of U.S.$2,495 million, and with its economic reform program on track, Senegal qualified for the multilateral debt relief initiative for Heavily Indebted Poor Countries (HIPC).
-Progress on structural reforms is on track, but the pace of reforms remains slow, as delays occur in implementing a number of measures on the privatization program, good governance issues, and the promotion of private sector activity.

-Macroeconomic indicators show that Senegal turned in a respectable performance in meeting IMF targets in 2000: annual GDP growth increased to 5.7%, compared to 5.1% in 1999.
-Inflation was reported to be 0.7% compared to 0.8% in 1999, and the current account deficit (excluding transfers) was held at less than 6% of GDP.

-In 2025, a report from the British bank Barclays reassesses the country's public debt at 119% of GDP for 2024.
-A figure calculated from the multi-year budgetary and economic programming document of the Ministry of the Economy of June 2025, which makes Senegal the most indebted country in Africa.